 We were surprised with delightful petits fours to accompany our hot drinks so we were glad to have ordered them.
-We savoured the end of this memorable meal with a few last bites of blackcurrant & elderflower cube and chocolate orange macaron.
+We savoured the end of this memorable meal with a few last bites of blackcurrant & elderflower jelly and chocolate orange macaron.

 As we made our way out the door, we took a moment to appreciate that this outstanding establishment is so local to us.
 Restaurant Twenty-Two is a destination restaurant, one that people will travel from all over to experience.
 It is receiving all kinds of well-deserved accolades and it’s going to be increasingly difficult to get a table so you would be wise to book.
 We truly have something special right here in Cambridge.